 After they crossed the border they walked in the forest for about 20 kilometers and at 6:30AM they decided to take a break and change clothes.
 They threw away all their extra clothing and equipment in attempt to keep low profile and not to attract too much attention from the local population as their plan involved riding the train.
 Since they walked in the forest near the river they suffered injuries from mosquito bites.

 After a short break, the group went to Draganići and bought three tickets for the train to Zagreb for 77 Kuna, approximately around 17 euros per ticket.
 The train arrived at 9:00AM and the group entered the train.
 Since only one of the group members spoke English, the conductor was suspicious and the respondent believed that the conductor was the one that contacted the police.
-They soon fell asleep soon after the conductor left.
+They fell asleep soon after the conductor left.

 The next thing that they remember is being awoken by a voice asking for identification.
 Two police officers entered the train at the Kutina station at 10:00AM.
 The local police patrol consisted of one male officer in civilian clothes and the other officer was a female wearing the police uniform with 2 stars on the shoulder emblem.
-From the given description she was a senior police inspector.
+From the given description she could have been a senior police inspector.

 They apprehended the group and took them off the train and into the police vehicle.
-The respondent said that the driving was normal, that the air conditioning was on and the respondent also said that they drove for about 20 minutes until they arrived at the police station.
+The respondent said that the driving was normal, that the air conditioning was on, and the respondent also said that they drove for about 20 minutes until they arrived at the police station.

 The respondent said that they didn’t ask for asylum and that officers didn’t take their fingerprints.
-After that the second police team was called to come and pick them up.
+After that a second police team was called to come and pick them up.
 The respondent said that the local police called the “border police”.